Prema Racing: IndyCar Series

 In early 2024, Prema expressed interest about joining IndyCar as early as 2025.
 In April of that year, the team confirmed their entry into the 2025 season, and are going to be supplied by Chevrolet engines.
 The team is set to have a two driver lineup, composed of Callum Ilott and former Prema F2 driver Robert Shwartzman.

 The team secured its first pole position with Shwartzman for the 2025 Indianapolis 500.
 Shwartzman became the first rookie driver to win the pole in qualifying since the 1983 running of the event.
+Despite the rookie pole at Indianapolis in 2025, Prema Racing's continued involvement has been placed in doubt owing to media reports centering around the team's financial stability starting in November 2025 and sudden exit of the Rosin family in January 2026.

+The official IndyCar Series entry list also does not list Prema Racing as an official entrant as of 1 February 2026.